-An API is simply something that sends information back and forth between a website or app and a user.
+An API (Application Programming Interface) is simply some software that sends information back and forth between a website or app and a user.

 Imagine back in the day, before cell phones.
 You’re in your house.
 Your mother is in a house down the block.
 You need to ask her for a recipe.
 But you’re too busy to run down the road yourself.
 So you send one of your kids with a message for your mom.
 Your kid runs down there, gets the recipe, and brings it back to you.

 In this example, your kid is the API.
 You stay where you are.
 Your mom stays where she is.
 Your child brings your message to her, and then brings her response back to you.